microsoft/DesktopBridgeToUWP-Samples/Samples/DotNetSatelliteAssemblyDemo/readme.md

       PriResourceResolver.Enable();
     }

-The rest of the `Program.cs` file is basically just test code.
+The rest of the `Program.cs` file is basically just test code that explicitly changes the thread's locale in order to force different localized resources to load.
+A normal app would not do this; they would simply rely on the user's language preferences to set the default UI Culture.
+The purpose of the application is to illustrate usage of the PriResourceResolver helper class, which bridges the gap between the .NET Satellite Assembly model and the MRT Resource Package model.

 The `PriResourceResolver.cs` file has the logic to actually support resolution of .NET satellite assemblies by UWP apps.
 For more information about what this file is doing, please see [the **Using MRT for Converted Desktop apps and games** whitepaper](http://aka.ms/MrtForCentennial).